- Delivery questions

 Also peristalsis remains active throughout the alimentary canal, as we've addressed this with good levels of soluble and insoluble fibres in Huel: Huel has 140% of the RDA of fibre.

-Do remember, that some gastro-intestinal surgery can result in reduced absorption and increased requirements for certain nutrients, so please liaise with your clinical staff and we recommend you discuss Huel with them before commencing its use.
+Do remember that some gastro-intestinal surgery can result in reduced absorption and increased requirements for certain nutrients, so we recommend you discuss Huel with your clinical staff before commencing its use.

 Huel is not a 'supplement': Huel is food in a powdered format.
 Some people have asked for Huel to be tested by Informed Sport.
 However, that is expensive and unnecessary.
 In the same way that Weetabix is not tested by Informed Sport.
 However, we would like to confirm that Huel doesn't contain any banned substances and our manufacturer neither handles nor manufactures any products contained on the WADA banned substance list.